VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## How to push data to vmagent

-`vmagent` supports [the same set of push-based data ingestion protocols as VictoriaMetrics does](https://docs.victoriametrics.com/#how-to-import-time-series-data) additionally to pull-based Prometheus-compatible targets' scraping:
+`vmagent` supports [the same set of push-based data ingestion protocols as VictoriaMetrics does](https://docs.victoriametrics.com/#how-to-import-time-series-data) additional to pull-based Prometheus-compatible targets' scraping:

 * DataDog "submit metrics" API.
 See [these docs](https://docs.victoriametrics.com/single-server-victoriametrics/#how-to-send-data-from-datadog-agent).
 * InfluxDB line protocol via `http://<vmagent>:8429/write`.
 See [these docs](https://docs.victoriametrics.com/single-server-victoriametrics/#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf).